My Toll story: Georgie Dragwidge

 Working with Tasmania, these famers have been able to establish a freight schedule that worked with their farm’s production schedule; one that enables them to send regular shipments to the mainland by adding their potatoes to other customers’ freight in a single container.

-Understanding that paying to ship an entire container to Victoria with a single pallet in it wouldn’t have been viable for smaller farmers, Tasmania explain up front that the freight can be added to a series of less than container load (LCL) shipments, combining them to make a full container load (FCL).
+Understanding that paying to ship an entire container to Victoria with a single pallet in it wouldn’t have been viable for smaller farmers, Toll explain up front that the freight can be added to a series of less than container load (LCL) shipments, combining them to make a full container load (FCL).
 This maximises efficiencies for Toll, and minimises excess freight costs for the customers.

 “That first export shipment gives them so much confidence,” says Georgie, “their businesses are growing, more people are enjoying their produce, the agricultural industry in Tasmania is getting more recognition, which it deserves.
 What a great result!